harlan-zw/nuxt-delay-hydration/README.md

 ## Features

-- ⚡️ Instantly increase your Google Lighthouse score by reducing "Blocking Time"
+- ⚡️ Instantly increase your Google Lighthouse score
+- 🔥 Reduce your "Blocking Time" by as much as 100%
 - 🍃 Pre-configured to minimise user experience issues
-- 🧩 Multiple implementation options
 - 🔁 (optional) Replay pre-hydration clicks

 <br>